Popliteal Artery Entrapment Syndrome (PAES)

 Why does popliteal artery entrapment syndrome occur?

 The alteration of the popliteal artery course is present in individuals with PAES at birth.
 During fetal development, as limbs develop, the abnormal transit of the calf muscle around the vascular bundle is thought to be the primary event that leads to PAES.
 It is not uncommon for PAES to manifest later in the teens and 20s, when many young people engage in athletic activities and weight resistance training; the calf muscle growth incites the problem.
-Furthermore, the problem can occur in both genders but tends to be more prevalent in males.
+Furthermore, the problem tends to be more prevalent in males.
 This may stem from rapid muscle mass gains, which are typical of male puberty.

 How is popliteal artery entrapment syndrome diagnosed?